 On February 22, 2019, the Boards of Directors voted to formally merge Health Volunteers Overseas, Inc. and Orthopaedics Overseas, Inc. In addition, the voting membership of Orthopaedics Overseas, Inc. also voted to approve the merger.
 On March 29, 2019, Orthopaedic Overseas merged with and into the surviving entity Health Volunteers Overseas, Inc. As per the executed plan of merger, the Board of Directors agreed to the establishment of two board designated net asset funds in the total amount of \$989,188, effective as of the date of merger.
 The Orthopaedic Education Fund, with an initial allocation of \$415,459 will be used to support travel-related expenses for orthopaedic fellowships and scholarships.
 The Orthopaedic Innovation Fund, with an initial allocation of \$573,729, will be used to support innovative programmatic opportunities related to musculoskeletal, orthopaedic, and/or rehabilitation care.
-There were no disbursements from either fund in 2021 or 2020.
-These two funds comprise the total of \$989,188 in board-designated funds as of December 31, 2021 and 2020.
+In 2022, \$7,116 was spent from the Orthopaedic Education Fund.
+These two funds comprise the total of \$982,072 and \$989,188 in board-designated funds as of December 31, 2022 and 2021, respectively.